 What Would You Do With 10 Million Dollars?

-In “The Samurai Method To Maximizing Investment Returns,” I mentioned a long-term goal of accumulating $10 million in stocks and bonds in order to generate at least $200,000 a year in dividend income. $10 million sounds like a lot, but dreaming is free, and I dream all the time because I’m frugal.
+In “The Samurai Method To Maximizing Investment Returns,” I mentioned a long-term goal of accumulating 10 million dollars in stocks and bonds in order to generate at least $200,000 a year in dividend income. $10 million sounds like a lot, but dreaming is free, and I dream all the time because I’m frugal.